 3 - Custom CSS

 There's nothing wrong with using Bootstrap's CSS utilities, but as a designer you'll need to develop custom CSS for your site designs.
 In Lesson 3, you'll learn how to use tag, class, and ID selectors to style page elements and link states, and add custom CSS stylesheets to a Bootstrap site.
 You'll discover how to edit layout, type, border and and background attributes to give you fine control over content areas and explore the many advantage of Dreamweaver's CSS Designer panel.

 Accessibility test - Run accessibility tests using Chrome DevTools.

 4 - Data Tables

 HTML tables were developed for data display: rows and columns of facts and figures.
-With the advent of CSS positioning, tables have regained their original purpose: representing data.
-In this lesson you'll learn how to create and edit tables in an HTML document and apply Bootstrap's table selectors, even make HTML tables responsive.
+With the advent of CSS positioning, tables regained their original purpose: representing data.
+In this lesson you'll learn how to create and edit tables in an HTML document and apply Bootstrap's table selectors, making HTML tables responsive.

 Project - Restaurant site

 Accessibility test - Check tables for accessibility using a screen reader.

 Web designers who want to break out of the box need to explore CSS positioning: absolute, relative, fixed, and static.
 Using a combination of floats and CSS positioning, you can build virtually any layout imaginable.
 In Lesson Five, you 'll learn how to apply absolute positioning and overlap elements using CSS and Bootstrap.
 To ensure your content displays as intended, we'll discuss how to manage content overflow properties and fixed and static positioning options.

 Project - Gardening site